plumed/plumed2/user-doc/Installation.md

   some feature introduced in PLUMED in a newer version.
 - If `plumed` executable is newer than the test suite, the tests might fail since some non-backward compatible change was made in PLUMED.
-We try to keep the number of non-backward compatible changes small, but as you can see in the \ref Changelog there are typically a few of them at every new major release.
+We try to keep the number of non-backward compatible changes small, but as you can see in the \ref ChangeLog there are typically a few of them at every new major release.

 \attention